 While AI threatens to kill certain jobs, it will also open new job opportunities that will allow people to work smarter and perform higher-value work.
 One example is EY, a professional services firm based in London.
 They developed an AI that reads contracts and lease agreements, so their employees do not have to spend hours just to read and review them.
 This frees the employees to focus on more important tasks.

 In the business process outsourcing (BPO) industry, AI is far from spelling the end of the industry.
 It in fact allows millions of people working in the industry to create a high-value work that further develops the BPO sector.
 Currently, BPO employees waste a lot of time doing data entry tasks after each customer call.
 Sometimes there is a need to transfer calls to different departments just to help customers properly.
 With AI, these issues will lessen and will give agents the authority to pull up relevant information that would help customers better.

 Everise, a customer experience company partnered with Microsoft to use an AI platform for its business process outsourcing (BPO) solutions.
 This enables them to do speech recognition, sentiment analysis and image recognition, which leads to more personalized customer experience.
 AI helps agents focus on interacting and connecting with customers instead of doing data entry tasks.

-Regardless of the industry, AI is here to stay.
+Regardless of the industry, CX technology like AI is here to stay.
 It clearly causes disruption, but the fear of mass-job loss is overblown.
 AI might do things more than what people can; but the compassion, empathy, and ability to connect with customers are something only humans can do.